IneshV/GenAI-LLM-Final-Project/README.md

 print(result["num_steps"])
 ```

-7. Run the evaluation sections to compare ReAct and CoT.
+8. Run the evaluation sections to compare ReAct and CoT.
-8. Run the plotting cells to generate figures in `results/`.
+9. Run the plotting cells to generate figures in `results/`.

 ### Option 2: Local Notebook

-1. Clone or download the project.
+1. Clone the repository.
-2. Create a virtual environment:
+2. Create and activate a virtual environment:

 ```bash
 python -m venv .venv